conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

 2. Database password: You change the default password for the database here.
 3. Force Reinstall Helm: You can use this to reinstall a new version
 4. Helm version: If you would like a specific version due to known issues with the latest, you can specify it here.
-5. Use Ingress Controller: Set this to true if you would prefer to use Ingress controller instead of explicit nginx container.
-Please note that using Ingress Controller is not recommended as this feature is still experimental.
-6. Artifactory Service Type: Recommended to use LoadBalancer.
+5. Artifactory Service Type: Recommended to use LoadBalancer.
 NodePort is preferred if you already have a LoadBalancer.
 7. Artifactory release name and path.
 You can specify your own name and release path here.
 For examnple, --name myartifactory stable/artifactory.
-8. Configure TLS can be set to true and in this case, provide the TLS cert and TLS key file location and the secret file name.
+8. Configure TLS can be set to true and in this case, provide the TLS cert and TLS key file location and the secret file name you would like to use.

 Additional customizations can be made by including the appropriate values in values.yaml in JFrog Addon.
 Consult official JFrog documentation for details